cmcntsh/QualImpAIGrading/README.md

 Prompt: Evaluate the title of a quality improvement paper (See 1.
 Title at https://www.squire-statement.org/index.cfm?fuseaction=page.viewpage&pageid=504)

 ```
 How well does this title meet the following criteria: Does the title indicate that it is about an initiative to improve safety, value, and/or quality in healthcare?
 Does the title describe the aim of the project?
 Does the title describe the context in which the project occurred?
 Is the title descriptive?
 Is the title simply written?
 Which terms in the title allow the reader to identify easily that the project is within the field of healthcare improvement?
 Which medical subject headings (MeSH) in the National Library of Medicine’s Medline database apply to this title?
+Here is the title: "[paste the title here inside quotes]"
 ```

 ## 2. Abstract (write last)